lightray22/andromeda-desktop-clients/README.md

 1. Make build folder `mkdir build; cd build`
 2. Initialize cmake `cmake -DCMAKE_BUILD_TYPE="Debug|Release" ..`
 3. Run compile `cmake --build .`

-By default, all targets will be built.
-To build one target individually, configure cmake targeted at the directory you desire to build, then make normally.
-This also will only require dependencies for that target.
-E.g. `cmake ../src/bin/andromeda-fuse; cmake --build .`.
-To only skip the Qt GUI, use `-DWITHOUT_GUI=1`.

-Cmake will automatically clone in-tree dependencies.
-By default, position-independent executables (PIE) are built.
-This can be disabled with `-DWITHOUT_PIE=1`.

 ### Build System